 If the property has been on the market for some time (let’s say over 3 months), ask why because the answer might be very revealing.
 There might have been something the survey has thrown up which has put other buyers off or maybe there’s something you’ve not spotted yet.

-6. How much will I be paying in bill each month?
+6. How much will I be paying in bills each month?

 Try and find out how much Council Tax and utilities will be – if the agent doesn’t know, then they will ask the seller for you.